apache/incubator-kie-kogito-examples/kogito-travel-agency/extended/travels/README.md

 curl -X GET http://localhost:8080/travels/{uuid}
 ```

-As response a single travel request is returned if found, otherwise no content (204) is returned.
+As response a single travel request is returned if found, otherwise 404 Not Found is returned.

 ### DELETE /travels/{id}